marielgh/marielgh.github.io/cat.md

 - **2 November 2017**: nine of Puigdemont's former ministers who did not leave with him are imprisoned.
 - **3 November 2017**: Spain issues arrest warrant for Puigdemont and his ministers.

-**Current situation**: despite the arrest warrant issued by Spain, the Belgian court has defered ruling on Carles Puidgemont extradition and the case will resume on 4 December.
+**Current situation (1 December 2017)**: despite the arrest warrant issued by Spain, the Belgian court has defered ruling on Carles Puidgemont extradition and the case will resume on 4 December.
 Puigdemont will repeat as his party's top candidate in the regional elections on 21 December.

 ### Scraping data from Twitter's website